Skip to contents

 Saving grids

-OpenRepGrid can currently save grids in two formats.
+OpenRepGrid can currently save grids in several formats.
 Either as a .txt file or as an R data object.

 .txt file